 Office of Higher Education, 1450 Energy Park Drive, Suite 350, St. Paul, MN 55108-5227

-Study with our most experienced and qualified teachers: Karen Kinnard, E-RYT, Andrew Seifert, E-RYT, Nancy Marcy, RYT500 & Certified Iyengar Yoga Teacher, Juli Englander, Ayurveda Specialist & E-RYT, Erez Atar, Certified Ashtanga Yoga Teacher & our qualified teaching staff at Good Vibrations Yoga.
+Study with our most experienced and qualified teachers: Karen Murray, E-RYT, Andrew Seifert, E-RYT, Nancy Marcy, RYT500 & Certified Iyengar Yoga Teacher, Juli Englander, Ayurveda Specialist & E-RYT, Erez Atar, Certified Ashtanga Yoga Teacher & our highly qualified teaching staff at Good Vibrations Yoga.
 Our experienced teachers have 15-25 years of yoga teaching experience.

 What you will cover: